2020PB/police-brutality/reports/North Carolina.md

 ### Charlotte Sheriff declares Jail Support station unlawful; officer assaults press during mass arrests | June 18th

 The Mecklenburg Sheriff's department declared a jail support site unlawful.
-The site is a series of tents on the sidewalk designed to provide food, water, medical care and support to released protestors.
+The site is a series of tents on the sidewalk designed to provide food, water, medical care and support to released protesters.

 Jail support providers refused to leave, so police began making mass arrests.
 During arrests, people were thrown from bikes, shoved and knelt on to zip tie.
 In addition, a reporter filming was struck by an officer and threatened with arrest.